MinBZK/max-regel-book/src/factsets.md

 A fact set can be visualized as a box containing the facts.

+> [!WARNING]
+> note single "data structure" for facts. one format to think about them...

 ![Fact set](img/factset.svg =x150 center)

 This adds extra expressivity to the things we can later ask about data, making it possible to write more complex logic in our rule system.